Home > Live

 - Always use tools properly and for their intended purpose.
 Report broken tools to the Garden Coordinator at 253-856-5111.

 - Always supervise children closely.
-Do not allow them to run, climb on anything, or throw anything at anyone, for any reason.
+Do not allow them to run, climb on anything, or throw anything.

 - NEVER leave children or pets unattended in a vehicle while gardening.